borys569/opsfleet-tasks/readme.md

 ## Access to the cluster

 - Once the cluster is created, the AWS account which executed the terraform command gets admin access to the cluster.
-If you need to define other users, please add their ARNs in the `eks-cluster.tf` file.
-See eks-cluster.tf for the details. there are comments in the file explainig how to add additional accounts.
+If you need to define other users, please add their ARNs in the `eks-cluster.tf` file under `aws_auth_users` section.
+See eks-cluster.tf for the details.
+There are comments in the file explainig how to add additional accounts.

 ## Connecting to the cluster with kubectl cli